shadowwa/keepalived-syntax.vim/README.md

 ![](http://blog.glidenote.com/images/2012/04/keepalived1.png)

-## Setup

-add this line to your `.vimrc`

-    au BufRead,BufNewFile keepalived.conf setlocal ft=keepalived

 ## Install

-Copy it to your syntax directory.
+Copy it to your vim directory.

 ## License